top of page

 Elite Pilot Academy (formally Jet Masterclass) use a modern B737-800 sim at Gatwick airport.
 Industry leading training with excellent feedback from previous military personnel.
 APS MCC £7194, MCC £4194.
 Discounts available via UKFlying.

 Advanced - Upset Prevention and Recovery Training (A-UPRT)There is a requirement to complete an Advanced UPRT-Aeroplane course before starting an initial multi-crew type rating (Airlines, business jets).
-There is currently no military rotary waiver against this requirement despite years of trying.
+The course is fully credited if you hold or have held a military IRT.

 UKFlying recommends Ultimate High as the best option for military pilots.
 The instructors are either ex-CFS military or airline pilots with significant aerobatic experience.
 Their course is ELCAS approved, can be completed in a single day from Goodwood and uses Slingsby Firefly T67 and Extra 300 aircraft, which are great fun!
 They also offer a discount via UKFlying for UK military personnel.
 More details here.